Callum-Lowe/Hello-World/README.md

 # Hello-World
 This will be my introduction to learning GitHub.

-I am 20 years old and am aiming to expand my skills and learn new things using GitBub
+I am 20 years old and I am aiming to expand my knowledge of programming and learn new things from using GitHub